 5 Key Steps to Overcoming Capital Constraints in the Data Center

-CyrusOne, a leader in the data center industry with 25 colocation facilities across the United States, Europe, and Asia serving 9 of the global Fortune 20 companies, recently published an executive report examining the issues an enterprise should consider in data center expansion.
+CyrusOne, a leader in the data center industry with 25 colocation facilities across the United States, Europe, and Asia serving nearly half the Fortune 20 companies, recently published an executive report examining the issues an enterprise should consider in data center expansion.

 The report analyzes factors to determine whether building a data center or leasing space from a colocation provider is advisable.